slawrence100/ece4960-fast-robots/lab6.md

 This isn't super readable - the graphs I will show later will explain what this means.

 ### Test Runs and Documentation
 I made four successful test runs.
 From each of these, **the maximum linear speed I was able to achieve was 1.4 m/s**.
-Tests in past labs saw a maximum speed of 2 m/s, but that also involved a longer distance than the 2 meters my room is limited to.
+Tests in past labs saw a maximum speed of 2 m/s, but that also involved a longer distance than the 2 meters my room is limited to, so the maximum speed may not have been achieved because of a lack of distance to accelerate over.

+My code also allows one to specify the P-controller constant.
+From trial and error, I found that the best constant was 0.05.

+All times in the following graphs are in milliseconds, and all distances in the following graphs are in millimeters.

 #### Run 1